mm6/InternetOfThingsCourse/Review.md

 ### Web sockets lecture notes

 + Web sockets in Javascript
-+ Websockets in a variety of languages (e.g. JEE) are also supported
++ Websockets are supported in a variety of languages (e.g. JEE)

 ### The publish subscribe pattern and MQTT lecture notes